 This beach area was a former retreat area for the royalty of Maui.
 Now a popular getaway, Kaanapali beach offers great swimming and cliff diving.
 In fact, there is a famous daily cliff diving ceremony off the beach’s northernmost cliffs, Puu Kekaa or Black Rock.
 Held every evening at sunset, a cliff diver lights the torches along the cliff, diving off Black Rock in a reenactment of a feat by Maui’s revered King Kahekili.
 Also fronting Kaanapali is the open air Whalers Village, a world-class shopping complex featuring a variety of exceptional shops and restaurants, a renowned whaling museum and Hawaiian entertainment.

-Lahaina is a historic town that has been transformed into a Maui hotspot with dozens of art galleries and a variety of unique shops and restaurants.
+Lahaina is a historic Maui hotspot with dozens of art galleries and a variety of unique shops and restaurants.
 Lahaina was a historic whaling village during the whaling boom of the mid-1800s.
-Visitors can still get a feel for old Lahaina as they stroll down lively Front Street, ranked one of the “Top 10 Greatest Streets” by the American Planning Association.
+You can still get a feeling for old Lahaina as you stroll down lively Front Street, ranked one of the “Top 10 Greatest Streets” by the American Planning Association.
 Lahaina’s sunny climate and oceanfront setting also provides the perfect backdrop for a variety of activities and entertainment.

-Wailea is a luxurious resort community in South Maui that spans 1,500 acres of land with jaw-dropping ocean views.
+Wailea is a luxurious resort community in south Maui spannig 1,500 acres of land with jaw-dropping ocean views.
 The area exudes a sense of privacy, serenity and freedom.
-The area’s signature beaches include Wailea beach; Polo beach, with top-notch swimming and snorkeling; and Ulua beach, where early morning and sunset walkers and joggers abound.
+Signature beaches include Wailea beach; Polo beach, with top-notch swimming and snorkeling; and Ulua beach, where early morning and sunset walkers and joggers abound.
 The Wailea Blue, Wailea Gold and Wailea Emerald golf courses make up the 54 holes of championship golf that have made Wailea so famous.
 Villa Beatrice is one of the prettiest Maui vacation rentals and is the ideal situation for luxury vacationers who love golf and the outdoors.

 Maui is one of the epicenters of Hawaiian regional cuisine, and its chefs are constantly pushing the boundaries on innovative culinary trends.
 These five fine dining restaurants give diners a great gourmet choice: